 Please make sure that you organise your repeat requests in plenty of time and that you allow your chemist time to dispense.
 Why not order online (see below) to make it easier?

-Requests can be made in writing or by calling at the surgery from 8.00am to 6.00pm or by fax (01799) 524042.
+Requests for medication can be made in writing, online, through the NHS app or Patient Access, or by calling at the surgery from 8.00am to 6.30pm.
 Due to the high volume of requests for repeat prescriptions and to ensure safety with medicines, we are unable to accept requests for repeat prescriptions by telephone.
 We will post a repeat prescription to you provided you supply an SAE.
 We are unable to issue repeat prescriptions at weekends, public holidays or out of normal surgery hours.
-Please allow three working days before collection and make allowances for weekends and public holidays.
+Please allow FIVE working days before collection and make allowances for weekends and public holidays.
 Where possible, give exact drug names when ordering.

 It is Gold Street Surgery's policy NOT to convert private prescriptions to NHS prescriptions.
 Private prescriptions are medication which your private Doctor or Consultant has recommended for you on a private prescription.
 A private prescription is not written on an official NHS prescription and so is not paid for by the NHS.
 The cost of a private prescription is met wholly by the patient and is dictated by the cost of the medicine plus the pharmacist's charge for supplying it.
 A prescription is a legal document for which the doctor who has issued and signed it is responsible.
 Responsibility is not transferable.
 Therefore a NHS doctor cannot simply convert a private prescription to an NHS prescription.
 A doctor you see privately can’t issue an NHS prescription.